- [title] Wyrd Sisters

 alt.fan.pratchett have also engaged in a collective

-songwriting effort, the results of which can be found in the Pratchett
+songwriting effort, the results of which can be found on the L-space Web

 /pub/pratchett/misc/hedgehog-song.
 See also Chapter 5 for a sample.